laktak/zfind/README.md

 # zfind

-zfind allows you to search for files, including inside `tar` and `zip` archives.
+zfind allows you to search for files, including inside `tar`, `zip`, `7z` and `rar` archives.
 It makes finding files easy with a filter syntax that is similar to an SQL-WHERE clause.

 ## Basic Usage